 As I got into my teenage years, I moved on to games like NBA Jam, Street Fighter 2, and the Mortal Kombat series, but the magic and classic simplicity of Berzerk always stuck with me.
 As I entered my early twenties, that nostalgia was still alive and well.
 On a whim back in the summer of 2003, I decided to look up Berzerk on eBay, and to my surprise, there was only one up for auction – and it was less than ten minutes from my house!
 I bid on it, and after a few days of refreshing every five minutes to make sure I was still the highest bidder, it was mine!

 As hobbies have a tendency to do, one game turned into two games, turned into three, and well, you get the idea.
-My house has a horror-themed downstairs game room that’s home to seven pinball machines, a second game room upstairs that houses seven classic 80’s video arcade games and two pinball machines, and a pirate bar next to the kitchen, where I’ve parked a Donkey Kong machine.
+My house has a horror-themed downstairs game room that’s home to seven pinball machines, a second game room upstairs that houses four classic 80’s video arcade games and three pinball machines, and a pirate bar next to the kitchen, where I sometimes park a game.
 I should mention that I have a very understanding wife!

 Over the years, a lot of games have come and gone (and some have even come back), I’ve made plenty of great friends, and I’ve been on several arcade adventures.
 The purpose of this website is to document my past, present, and future involvement in this wacky hobby.